-Credit card rewards programs offer points or cash back for purchases made on the card.
+Credit card rewards are a great way to earn points or cash back when you pay with a card that offers these types of bonuses.
+And the more you spend, the more rewards you earn.
 Some examples of rewards that can be earned include hotel discounts, free airline tickets, cash or gift cards, discounts on vehicles, and merchandise.

 Also check the requirements and restrictions on how rewards can be redeemed.
 And make sure that the rewards and points will be for something that you will actually use.
 For some people, earning airline miles allows them to take a vacation or go see family without the extra expense of airline tickets.
 If you drive a lot, a gas rewards card is worth considering because you'll earn cash back and points each time you fill up the tank.

 Before applying for any credit card, be sure to carefully read over the terms and conditions to fully understand what you are getting and agreeing to.
 See if the points or rewards expire after a certain period of time and whether there is a cap on the amount of points you can earn.

 Credit card issuers are in the business to make money.
 And they do that when people carry a balance on their card.
 They also know that when most people buy with credit they tend to overspend.
 So offering rewards for using their card is just another way to increase their profits.

 While credit card rewards can be an easy way to earn cash back or free airline tickets, they can also drag you into debt if you’re not careful.
 The lure of earning rewards can tempt you to use the card frivolously, but you should only charge what you actually need and can pay for.
 The smartest way to use a reward card is to pay your balance in full each month.
 If you can do that, you'll be able to benefit from the rewards the card offers.

 If you're still undecided about which credit card rewards program is best for you, the following types of cards can help you narrow down your choice: